Title: | Using CF-Compliant Calendars with Climate Projection Data |

 is more efficient to first concatenate the vectors and then do a final

-addition to the CFtime
+addition to the CFTime

-instance.
-So avoid CFtime(definition, calendar, e1) + CFtime(definition, calendar, e2) + CFtime(definition, calendar, e3) + ...
+CFtime(definition, calendar, e1) + CFtime(definition, calendar, e2) + CFtime(definition, calendar, e3) + ...

 but rather do CFtime(definition, calendar) + c(e1, e2, e3, ...)